 Nik graduated in December 2020 with their MAE and a Certificate in Creative Writing.
 Nik's graduate capstone was titled: "Smells like Teen Melancholy: Queering Creative Writing through Sensory Memory and The Body".
 This project explored what we might learn as creative writers (and teachers of writing) when we queer our writing processes and pedagogies and seek to connect more deeply with ourselves and the communities outside our subjective experiences.

-As of July 2021, Nik is living in Missoula, MT, preparing to begin an MFA in Poetry as well as a Teaching Assistantship at the University of Montana.
+Nik is currently working on their MFA in Poetry as well as a Teaching Assistantship at the University of Montana.

 They chose the NKU MAE program because the English Department at NKU already felt like family to them.
 They were intimidated by the idea of grad school, but they knew this program would be welcoming and compassionate.
 The ability to be a part of that warm and engaging community again was more than enough to get them past their nerves and reservations.